import matplotlib.pyplot as plt

-You can specify Jupyter content in your Markdown, which allows you to execute computation using MyST’s notebook execution engine.
+Execution information can be added to MyST Markdown files, which allows you to perform computation using MyST’s notebook execution engine.
 First, you will need to define a kernel specification, after which you can introduce Markdown-based computation in several ways:

 - Code cells for block-level content.